 - Report missing or lost cards immediately.
 Rec Center membership cards will be replaced in the Main Office at a cost of $10.00.

-- Users wishing to gain re-admittance when they run outside must stop at North ID for a hand stamp if they do not have their hand scan setup.
+- Users wishing to gain re-admittance when they run outside must stop at North ID for a hand stamp.

 Tours are available free of charge for individuals and groups.
 Arrangements should be made through the Recreational Sports Main Office at least 24 hours in advance.